qmhc/vite-plugin-dts/README.md

 <br />
 By default, the generated declaration files are following the source structure.

-If you want to merge all declarations into one file, just install `@microsoft/api-extractor` and specify `bundleTypes: true`:
+Fortunately, with the help of [API Extractor](https://api-extractor.com/), the plugin can bundle all types into a single file.
+You just need to install `@microsoft/api-extractor` and set `bundleTypes: true`:

 ```sh
 pnpm i -D @microsoft/api-extractor